tnware/django-auth-adfs/docs/token_lifecycle.rst

 Token Lifecycle Middleware
 ==========================

+The Token Lifecycle Middleware serves two functions in applications using ADFS/Azure AD authentication:

+1. **Extended token grant flow**: Enables your application to make delegated API calls to Microsoft services and other resources on behalf of authenticated users
+2. **Enhanced Security**: Can ensure that users whose accounts have been disabled in Azure AD/ADFS are also logged out of your application

 Traditionally, django-auth-adfs is used **exclusively** as an authentication solution - it handles user authentication via ADFS/Azure AD and maps claims to Django users.
 It doesn't really care about the access tokens from Azure/ADFS after you've been authenticated.
-This is a useful pattern for many applications, but for those of you who build internal applications for your organization, you might want to make delegated requests to Microsoft Graph or other resources on behalf of the user.

 The Token Lifecycle Middleware extends django-auth-adfs beyond pure authentication to also handle the complete lifecycle of access tokens after the authentication process.
 This creates a more integrated approach where: